AbuseIO/AbuseIO/readme.md

 ## Official Documentation

-Documentation for AbuseIO can be found on the [docs directory](https://github.com/AbuseIO/AbuseIO/tree/master/docs).
+Documentation for AbuseIO can be found in [its own repository](https://www.github.com/abuseio/abuseio-docs/).

+An online version of the documentation can be found on https://docs.abuse.io/

 ## Contributing